DevModeChris/DinoRun/README.md

 Want to learn how the game works?
 Start by looking at these files:

 1. First, check out `index.html` - it's like the game's skeleton
-2. Then look at `src/main.js` - it's the brain of our game!
+2. Then look at `src/main.js` and `src/game/config.js` - They're the entry point and config for our game
 3. Look at `src/game/objects/` - it handles all the game objects
 4. Check out `src/game/scenes/` - it controls our game scenes
 5. Try reading `src/game/ui/` to see how the UI works